-If you have a multi-core machine you may want to use the -j option and CPU_COUNT variable, as described in [Saving time with CPU_COUNT], page 31.
+If you have a multi-core machine you may want to use the -j option and CPU_COUNT variable, as described in [Saving time with CPU_COUNT], page 30.
 For a quad-core processor the complete command would be:

-'''

-make -j5 CPU COUNT=5 test
+make -j5 CPU_COUNT=5 test

-'''

-The regtest output will then be available in input/regression/out-test. input/regression/out-test/collated-examples.html contains a listing of all the regression tests that were run, but none of the images are included.
+The regression/out-test will then be available in input/regression/out-test. input/regression/out-test/collated-examples.html contains a listing of all the regression tests that were run, but none of the images are included.
 Individual images are also available in this directory.

 The primary use of 'make test' is to verify that the regression tests all run without error.
-The regression test page that is part of the documentation is created only when the documentation is built, as described in Section 4.6.2 [Generating documentation], page 30.
-Note that building the documentation requires more installed components than building the source code, as described in Section 4.2.3 [Requirements for building documentation], page 25.
+The regression test page that is part of the documentation is created only when the documentation is built, as described in Section 4.6.2 [Generating documentation], page 29.
+Note that building the documentation requires more installed components than building the source code, as described in Section 4.2.3 [Requirements for building documentation], page 24.